SavarJ/simons-game/README.md

 # Simon's Game

 A clone of the popular Simon's Game in which you have to copy the pattern that is shown to you.
-In addition to clicking the corrct square, users can use the arrow keys.
+In addition to clicking the correct square, users can use the arrow keys.

 ## Table of Contents